 Are you a bad enough dude to

-Doubutsu no Mori is a late Nintendo 64 game, originally only released in Japan, later re-released for the GameCube in Japan, then updated and released in the US as Animal Crossing, and this version was re-re-released in Japan and (finally) released to the rest of the world, except for China, which got the original Nintendo 64 version years after its Japanese release.
+Doubutsu no Mori is a late-era Japan-only Nintendo 64 game that was re-released for the GameCube in Japan, then updated and released in the US as Animal Crossing, and that version was re-re-released in Japan and (finally) released to the rest of the world, except for China, which got the original Nintendo 64 version years after its Japanese release.

 Weird sentence, weirder story.